how to get better at marketing

 And the award for most relatable excuse on this post goes to… Excuse Number 5!

 It does get easier with practice, but I don’t think the fear of being judged actually goes away.
-You just eventually realize that your message is more powerful than your fear, so you high five yourself and share it anyway.
+You just eventually realize that your message is more powerful than your fear, so you high five yourself and share the shit out of it anyway.

 6. You don’t want to come across as patronizing.